 The Diversion Authority has adopted a thorough process for acquiring property.
 The mission of the Authority is to acquire necessary property in compliance with State and Federal guidelines and in accordance with the philosophy of being friendly, fair, and flexible to those whose property is required for the project.

-The Diversion Authority aims to acquire properties following a time line based on design and construction schedules.
-That being said, and now that the Project Partnership Agreement (PPA) has been executed with the Federal Government, the Diversion Authority will entertain requests for early acquisition from impacted residences.
-The intention of this program is to allow residents to be acquired early if they desire.
+The Diversion Authority aims to acquire properties following a timeline based on design and construction schedules.
+That being said, and now that the Project Partnership Agreement (PPA) has been executed with the Federal Government, the Diversion Authority will entertain requests for early acquisition.
+The intention of this program is to allow property to be acquired early if the property owners desire.

-There are 11 cemeteries upstream of the Diversion Project that may potentially be impacted by varying levels (ranging from 0.1 feet to 8.3 feet) of additional water during major floods due to operation of the Project in a 100-year (one-percent annual chance) flood.
-Analysis was also completed on these cemeteries for the 500-year event and those impacts are detailed on individual cemetery maps.
-Additionally, there are 19 cemeteries that currently would flood within the protected area that will now have permanent flood protection due to construction of the Project.
+There are 5 cemeteries upstream of the Diversion Project that may potentially be impacted by varying levels (ranging from 0.3 feet to 6.3 feet) of additional water during major floods due to operation of the Project in a 100-year (one-percent annual chance) flood.
+Additionally, there are 21 cemeteries that currently would flood within the protected area that will now have improved flood protection due to construction of the Project.